Many simple Business Processes can be automated.

 Not everyone will be on board for automation though, it can seem scary to some.
 People might think it’ll upset the status quo, and that things are fine the way they are.
 Others will worry it’ll take away jobs, fearing for their job security.
 Some might think it’ll cost too much money, and the returns won’t be there or it won’t solve any problems.

 At every stage, point out the benefits of automation for each project.
-It's a good idea to have the first project boost the morale of staff.
-Take the process automation software rollout for example to show how this can cut back longer hours and the need to stay late after work.
+It’s a good idea to have the first project boost the morale of staff.
+Take the process automation software rollout for example to show how this can cut back on longer hours and the need to stay late after work.

 3. Understand the Targeted Process in Full